powsybl/pypowsybl/docs/user_guide/flowdecomposition.rst

         dc-fallback-enabled-after-ac-divergence: True
         sensitivity-variable-batch-size: 15000

 The flow decomposition parameters can be overwriten in Python.
+If you have memory issues, do not hesitate to reduce the `sensitivity-variable-batch-size` parameter.

 .. doctest::
     :options: +NORMALIZE_WHITESPACE